Robinleeaus/Monash-2017-S2-FIT5042-Enterprise-application-development-for-the-web/README.md

 # Monash-2017-S2-FIT5042-Enterprise-application-development-for-the-web
 This is a web-based banking enterprise application.
+I adopt Java enterprise technologies to implement the system, such as JSF, Persistence
+API, EJB, container managed entity manager, input validation, Criteria API and JPQL.
 The function provided is as below.

 Public user: </br>
 A. Search for a banking transaction by type, banking transaction number and banking